ZikiFlicky/show_barcode/README.md

 ------------INSTALLATION--------------------------------------------------------------------------------
-For installing you can simply run the shell script `install.sh` which is multiplatform.
+For installing you can simply run the shell script `install.sh`, which is multiplatform.
 If that doesnt work you should try calling it through the terminal, knowing the path to your python executable.
 `-python path- setup.py install`